MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/duplicate-declaration-in-current-scope.md

   Check the current procedure, [module](../../Glossary/vbe-glossary.md#module), or [project](../../Glossary/vbe-glossary.md#project) and remove any duplicate declarations.

 - A **Const** statement uses the same name as an existing variable or procedure.
-Remove or rename the[constant](../../Glossary/vbe-glossary.md#constant) in question.
+Remove or rename the [constant](../../Glossary/vbe-glossary.md#constant) in question.

 - You declared a fixed [array](../../Glossary/vbe-glossary.md#array) more than once.